How to hike Rio Borosa Cazorla: An epic river walk!

 Take the trail on the right side.
 You’ll enter a nice forested area beside the river before the path opens up and crosses the river, where it turns into a wooden boardwalk along the impressive gorge you’re about to walk.

 When the boardwalk ends and you get onto the track again, it soon starts to ascend.
-4 kilometers later, you’ll cross a bridge towards a small hydroelectric station.
+4 kilometers later, you’ll cross a bridge toward a small hydroelectric station.
 There’s a sign saying it’s the end of the trail.

 The hydroelectric station where Rio Borosa hike continues pass on the right side